Dementia 'Your Peace of Mind' Part Two

 Unfortunately Dementia currently lacks a cure, but research offers hope.
 By adopting healthy habits, we can potentially delay its onset, symptoms and maintain sharper cognitive function throughout life.

-Modifiable factors like exercise, diet, and mental stimulation have been linked to improved brain health.
+Modifiable factors like exercise, diet, and mental stimulation have been linked to improved brain health for many years.
 By following established principles for well-being, we can empower ourselves to keep our minds sharp for longer, even after a diagnosis.

 Demystifying Dementia: